Minimum wage and average salary

 After moving to Japan, and settling basics such as housing, banking, schools, and utilities, most expats will want to work in the country.
 Of course, this will mean trying to get a work visa, finding a job, and navigating the intricacies of Japanese business culture.

-However, working expats will also need to understand how the minimum wage (最低賃金) system in Japan works, what kinds of salaries to expect, and how to find recourse if their pay is unfair.
+However, working expats will also need to understand how the minimum wage system in Japan works, what kinds of salaries to expect, and how to find recourse if their pay is unfair.
 To help you assess your wages, learn more about the following topics:

-Exclusions to minimum wage in Japan
+Exceptions to the minimum wage in Japan

 Although Japan issues a national minimum wage, there are certain variations and exclusions.